-The second Sustainability Report of Gruber Logistics Group serves as the tool through which our Company communicates on a voluntary basis to all the stakeholders its management practices, policies, performances and future commitments concerning non-financial aspects.
+The third Sustainability Report of Gruber Logistics Group serves as the tool through which our Company communicates on a voluntary basis to all the stakeholders its management practices, policies, performances and future commitments concerning non-financial aspects.
 The report provides an overview of the main environmental, social and governance-related impacts generated, through the reporting of both qualitative and quantitative information and indicators.
 These aspects contribute to creating added value for both its people and the communities in which Gruber Logistics operates.

 To deliver a prompt and quantitative depiction of performance, the document was prepared by employing the European Sustainability Reporting Standards (ESRS) published by EFRAG.
-The choice to shift from GRI Standards to ESRS was driven by the willingness to be prepared for the reporting activities in line with the Corporate Sustainability Reporting Directive since the Company will be subject to it starting from 2026.
-The paragraph "ESRS Content Index," includes the list of the ESRS indicators that have been reported and a reference to the page within the document where the related information is stated.
+The choice to shift from GRI Standards to ESRS was driven by the willingness to be prepared for the reporting activities in line with the Corporate Sustainability Reporting Directive.
+The Annex includes the list of the ESRS indicators that have been reported and a reference to the page within the document where the related information is stated.

-The preparation and layout of this Sustainability Report for the period from January 1, 2023, to December 31, 2023 (FY 2023), was coordinated and executed involving the entire organisational structure within the reporting perimeter.
+The preparation and layout of this Sustainability Report for the period from January 1, 2024, to December 31, 2024 (FY 2024), was coordinated and executed involving the entire organisational structure within the reporting perimeter.
 The information provided in this document was selected based on an analysis of both the external and internal context of Gruber Logistics.
 The double materiality assessment was conducted with the direct involvement of the Sustainability Board and additional stakeholders.
 By combining the stakeholder engagement process with an analysis highlighting the most significant financial risks and opportunities related to sustainability matters, the material topics were identified by taking into account the double perspective of impact and financial materiality.
-The current version of the report was subjected to approval by the Board of Directors before being published.
-For more details see chapter "Our approach to sustainability - Double materiality analysis".
+The current version of the report was subjected to approval by the Top Management before being published.

-For this second year of reporting, we were able to respect our intention stated in our previous Sustainability Report of including all the companies within the Group in the disclosure perimeter.
+For this third year of reporting, we were able to respect our intention stated in our previous Sustainability Report of including all the companies within the Group in the disclosure perimeter.
 Indeed, quantitative and qualitative data were collected by covering the following organizations:

 Combitras Srl, GRUBER Logistics GmbH, GRUBER Logistics (PAO) GmbH, GRUBER Montage GmbH, Heavyteam Spezialtransport GmbH, TOP Logistik GmbH, GRUBER Logistics SRL, GRUBER Logistics Forwarding SRL, GRUBER Logistics Shared Services SRL, GRUBER Logistics UAB, GRUBER Logistics Forwarding UAB, GRUBER Logistics Sprl, GRUBER Logistics BV, GRUBER Logistics Sp. z o.o., GRUBER Logistics SAS, GRUBER Logistics International Transport Agency (Shanghai) Co.
-Ltd., GRUBER Logistics (UK) Ltd., Gruber Logistics Spa, GRUBER Logistics s.r.o., Züst & Bachmeier Project GmbH, Universal Transport Logistik GmbH (UTLPB), Universal Transport Schmitz GmbH & Co.
+Ltd., GRUBER Logistics (UK) Ltd., Gruber Logistics Spa, GRUBER Logistics s.r.o., Züst & Bachmeier Project GmbH, Universal Transport Logistik GmbH (UT-LPB), Universal Transport Schmitz GmbH & Co.
 KG (UTSGI), Giller Nutzfahrzeuge GmbH & Co.
-KG (GINMR), RTC Giller GmbH (RTCPB), UTM Universal Transport GmbH (UTMHH), Züst & Bachmeier Project GmbH (ZBPN), Universal Transport Speziallogistik GmbH (UTMBA), Universal Transport Logistik GmbH (UTLPB) RUST, B+R Transportbegleitung GmbH (BRTHH), Universal Transport Ivanica GmbH (UTISR), StB Verkehrstechnik GmbH (STBH), Universal Transport Spedition GmbH (UTSGO), SW Gotha GmbH (SWGGO), GRUBER Logistics Uluslararası Taşımacılık Ticaret Limited Şirketi, Universal Transport Polska Sp.
+KG (GINMR), UTM Universal Transport GmbH (UT-MHH), Züst & Bachmeier Project GmbH (ZBPN), Universal Transport Speziallogistik GmbH (UTM-BA), Universal Transport Logistik GmbH (UTLPB) RUST, B+R Transportbegleitung GmbH (BRTHH), StB Verkehrstechnik GmbH (STBH), Universal Transport Spedition GmbH (UTSGO), SW Gotha

+GmbH (SWGGO), GRUBER Logistics Uluslararası Taşımacılık Ticaret Limited Şirketi, Universal Transport Polska Sp.
 Z o.o.
 (UTPPL), Universal Transport Schmitz SRL (UTSRO), Universal Transport Egypt S.A.E.
 (UTEET).